tonyravioli/dongerdong/README.md

 DongerDong
 =================

-A simple IRC bot for fighting, written in Python.
+What started as *"A simple IRC bot for fighting, written in Python"*, has grown to become the most comprehensive and flexible collection of code ever written.

+If you use this bot, pop into **#donger-dev** on Freenode (irc.freenode.net) and say hello!

 >All that is gold does not glitter,
 >Not all those who donger are lost;